 Miami-Dade is filled with great trails that allow you to be active with your bicycles on a budget.
 Whether you want to mountain bike or just take a nice cruise, here are 13 free and cheap bike trails in Miami-Dade County that you and your family can enjoy.
 Remember to always take sunscreen, a water bottle, bug repellent, snacks and a camera to take pictures of your adventure.

-1. Oleta River State Park (currently closed)
+1. Oleta River State Park (only Area 51 and Gilligan’s Island trails are closed)

 Whether you’re a beginner, intermediate or expert, Oleta River Park is a great place for mountain biking.
 The park has more than 10 miles of challenging and intermediate bike trails, more than four miles of novice trails for beginners and three miles of paved trails.
 You will also find picnic tables along the tail you can stop at for a snack break.
 The entrance fee for Oleta River State Park is $2 for those on bikes and $6 for cars.
 The park is located at Biscayne Bay, 3400 NE 163rd St., North Miami.
 For more information, call 305-919-1846.